xyzz/acquisition/README.md

 ## Command line arguments

 `--data-dir <path>`: set the path where Acquisition should save its data.
-By default it's `%localappdata%\acquisition` on Windows and `~/.local/share/acquisition` on Linux.
+By default it's `%localappdata%\acquisitionplus` on Windows and `~/.local/share/acquisitionplus` on Linux.